 All vehicles bearing a valid Pfeiffer University parking permit are allowed to park 24 hours a day year-round on the Pfeiffer University campus.
-Faculty and Staff members may park in all parking areas, but should first attempt to park in faculty/staff designated parking lots.
 Students are to park in assigned lots.
-North campus residential students will display yellow parking permits and will park on North campus, South campus residential students will display black parking permits and will park on South campus, and commuter students will display blue parking permits and park in designated student lots.
-Students, faculty, and staff parking in lots other than their assigned lots will receive a campus citation for "Parking in a Reserved Space".
-When specific areas are designated for faculty/staff or visitor reserved parking, students are not permitted to use those spaces unless specifically posted.
 Vehicles with parking decals displayed on the rear may not back into parking spaces.
 There will be no parking on the grass or in driveways (e.g., Chapel circle & drive in front of North campus buildings) for any reason.
 Emergency flashers may be used for 15 minutes when loading and unloading your vehicle.
 The use of flashers does not exempt you from receiving a ticket for impeding traffic, parking on the grass, or parking in a reserved space.